Labra: A Festive Combination of Vegetables and Spices

 12. 1.5 teaspoon Panch Phoron (This is a five mix spice.
 “Panch” means “five”.
 The following are used in equal amounts: Cumin Seeds, Mustard Seeds, Nigella Seeds, Fenugreek Seeds, Fennel Seeds)

-15. 5 tablespoon Mustard oil (subsitute with any cooking oil if this is not available)
+16. 5 tablespoon pure mustard oil (substitute with any cooking oil if this is not available)

 Other Vegetables that may be used: Cauliflower, Beans, Broad Beans, Peas, Any squash

-Heat oil and add panch phoron and whole red chilies.
-When they change color, add the Potatoes, Carrots, Radishes (all the root vegs) and stir fry for about 5-8 minutes.
-Then add all the other vegetables, turmeric powder, salt and sugar and stir for another 10 minutes.
+Heat about 4 tablespoon oil and add panch phoron, green chilies and whole red chilies.
+When the spices sizzle and splutter, add the hing/asafoetida.
+Now add the radish, potatoes and carrots (all the root vegetables) and stir fry for about 5-8 minutes.
+Then add all the other vegetables, turmeric powder, and salt.
+Stir and cover it tightly and allow it to cook.
+Uncover and stir frequently.

-In the mean time grind ginger and green chillies to a paste and add this to the vegetables and mix well.
-Cover and cook over low heat till all the vegetables are cooked.
-Increase the heat so that all the moisture is dried up.
-Most of the Vegetables should get kind of mushy soft.
-Cook for a couple of more minutes and take the pan off the heat.
+In the mean time grate the ginger or make a paste and add this to the already cooking vegetables.
+Stir in and mix well.
+Add sugar and about a cup of water.
+Cover and cook over low heat till all the vegetables are cooked and almost mushy.
+Increase the heat so that most of the water is absorbed by the vegetables and there is just enough to just coat the vegetables.

 Blog Widget by LinkWithin